 We believe that there are parallels between our guides and the old city.
 Both are about stories of survival, sometimes against the odds.

-Lalit’s passion is theatre, and performing in a play gave him the opportunity to join 5 other SBT beneficiaries in Glasgow in the summer of 2014 to represent India in a youth theatre festival coinciding with the Commonwealth Games.
-Anurag’s interests lie more in sport, and like Prashant he is interested in tourism and guiding as a future career.
+Lalit, who is originally from Sitapur near Lucknow, joined Street Connections as a salaried trainee guides in October 2014, which helped enable him to move out of SBT’s shelter home and start an independent life.
+His passion is theatre, and performing in a play gave him the opportunity to join 5 other SBT beneficiaries in Glasgow in the summer of 2014 to represent India in a youth theatre festival coinciding with the Commonwealth Games.

 You can hear lots more about their lives if you join us on the walk…